Civil Rights Requirements for Locally Administered Projects

 When a local government administers a highway project that is even partially funded by programs overseen by VDOT, a local/state project agreement is required.
 A project-specific agreement must be prepared and must be reviewed and approved by the Attorney General’s Office before execution.

-of the Civil Rights requirements for federal and state funded
+Summary of the Civil Rights requirements for federal and state funded locally administered projects

 The federal USDOT- FHWA Civil Rights provisions must be processed by VDOT on all VDOT-funded projects administered by localities, except for those receiving money exclusively from the state transportation general fund.
 More information on Civil Rights requirements is available here.

 If a locality utilizes more than $500,000 from federal sources in a year and administers any federally funded highway projects, it must comply with the auditing requirements of Office of Management and Budget Circular Number A-133 and must provide the results of any such audit to the Virginia Department of Transportation.
-You can look at Circular A-133 on the White House web site.
 If the project utilizes federal funds, the approval and review process it must follow is identical to a state administered federal funded project.

 General Guidelines - Civil Rights Requirements for Federal-aid Projects Administered by Local Governments